AndrewFelix0/Data-Exfiltration/README.md

 ---

-# Act: Wrapping Up the Investigation
+# Wrapping Up the Investigation

 ## Preserve Hunt
 A summary of this hunt can be used in the future if suspected data exfiltration is seen